 You could easily miss this hole-in-the-wall restaurant but we’re pretty happy we found this hidden gem.
-Located just around the corner from The Spot and right across from our University Square building, this joint specialises in Korean cuisine.
+Located just around the corner from The Spot and right across from our University Square and Infinity Place buildings, this joint specialises in Korean cuisine.
 Here you’ll find Korean-style sushi rolls for less than $3 and bibimbap rice bowls for less than $8.
 This place is also cash-only, but if you pop in after 6pm all sushi is half price, so you’ll only need a couple coins.

 4. Heartattack and Vine – gourmet rolls and salads

 329 Lygon Street, Carlton

 Don’t be fooled by the up-market interiors at Heart Attack & Vine, this Lygon Street restaurant serves gourmet meals at affordable prices.
 Grab any breakfast roll in the morning for $10 on the way to uni or enjoy Venetian-style bar food for $4 with a well-deserved drink after a day of studying.
 Take a look at their menu online and we know you won’t be able to resist checking this place out.

 Our recommendation: The porchetta roll.
 The slow-roasted pork is carved right in front of you, then served on a warm ciabatta roll with homemade salsa verde – need we say more?